Universities Must Expand Reach to Stay Competitive

 Faculty Director, Higher Education Programs

-“Higher education institutions are no longer isolated ivory towers,” said Stephanie Kim, Faculty Director for the master’s programs in Global Higher Education and Higher Education Administration at Georgetown University.
+“Higher education institutions are no longer isolated ivory towers,” said Stephanie Kim, Faculty Director for the Master’s in Higher Education Administration at Georgetown University.
 “They are becoming vastly more interconnected with each other and the societies in which they reside, both here in the United States and around the world.”

 Here, Kim cites five trends to look for as universities respond to the demographic, economic, political, and technological challenges of 2018: